arnemorken/anypaginator/README.md

 ------------------------------------------------------------------------

-### See also the anyList project: https://github.com/arnemorken/anylist
+### See also the anyVista project: https://github.com/arnemorken/anyvista